Takeno/mtg-policy-changes/ipg.md

 When this penalty is applied, the player loses their current match and is dropped from the tournament.
 If a player has already received prizes at the time they are disqualified, that player may keep those prizes but does not receive any additional prizes or awards they may be due.
 A player that is disqualified from a tournament does not receive Planeswalker Points or Professional Points for that tournament.

 When a player is disqualified during a tournament, they are removed from the tournament and do not take up a place in the standings.
 This means that all players in the tournament will advance one spot in the standings and are entitled to any prizes the new standing would offer.
 If the Disqualification takes place after a cut is made, no additional players advance in place of the disqualified player although they do move up a spot in the standings.
-For example, if a player is disqualified during the quarterfinal round of a Preliminary Pro Tour Qualifier, the former 9th place finisher does not advance into the single elimination top 8, but they do move into 8th place in the standings.
+For example, if a player is disqualified during the quarterfinal round of a Magic Tabletop Mythic Qualifier, the former 9th place finisher does not advance into the single elimination top 8, but they do move into 8th place in the standings.

 More information about the Disqualification process may be found at http://blogs.magicjudges.org/o/disqualification-process/.